Mike Colbach is an Oregon personal injury attorney who has lived in the Portland area since he was two.

 Early in life he watched his father in court and learned what it took to present an effective case to a jury.
 After high school, he graduated from Notre Dame and then returned to Portland to get his law degree at Lewis and Clark Law School.

 Mike began trying jury trials while he was still in law school working as in intern at the Multnomah County District Attorney's office.
-He was lucky enough to be mentored by an amazing trial attorney, Rod Underhill, who is now the elected DA for Multnomah County.
+He was lucky enough to be mentored by an amazing trial attorney, Rod Underhill, who was the elected DA for Multnomah County.
 Rod told him there were a lot of mediocre trial attorneys, some good ones, and very few great ones and that if he worked hard he could be one of the best.
 Mike volunteered to try any case any time, and came in on his days off to try cases for free.

 After passing the bar exam, Mike was immediately offered a job as a Deputy District Attorney and spent most of the next eight-years in the courtroom and trying cases.
 Getting to be a better trial lawyer was the main focus in his life and he spent many, many days in trial, trying around 100 criminal jury trials.
 Eventually it was time for a change, so Mike went out on his own in 2002.
 He sought out the best of the best personal injury attorneys and worked very hard at learning what it took to get the best results for his clients.